RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 this creates a single point of failure until a new slave shard is manually created.

-To automatically avoid this single point of failure, you can configure the cluster to automatically relocate the slave shard to another available node.
-In practice, slave relocation creates a new slave shard and replicates the data from the master shard to the new slave shard.
+To automatically avoid this single point of failure, you can configure the cluster to automatically migrate the slave shard to another available node.
+In practice, slave migration creates a new slave shard and replicates the data from the master shard to the new slave shard.
 For example:

 1. Node:2 has a master shard and node:3 has the corresponding the slave shard.